steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes
+Add a NormalMap class to support Solver.
+Include the NormalMap entity in the working file JSON.
+Move RGBA unpacking support to FileManager.
+Update Test JSON files with NormalMap properties.

 #### Lambda
-npm install -g npm-install-missing
-Update node.
-npm install --global --production npm-windows-upgrade
-    npm version is 6.5.0.

 #### Vector

 Issues
+    Wrap the RGBA logic into a higher level FileManager method (e.g. ReadRGBA).
+    Why does Solver call initialize_settings twice during startup?

     Normal Processing

+        Add a NormalMap class to the Solver tools.
+        Replace the gradient ndarray with a normal map calculated from the components of the normals.
+            Gx = Nx/Nz
+            Gy = Ny/Nz

+        Notes
             The DepthBuffer is not a height field.
 It is the OpenGL non-linear format.
+                Therefore an algorithm based on a linear depth must peform the conversion to model coordinates.

     Image
         DepthBuffer, NormalMap hold instances.